 In my guiding experience, I have found that many guys move in too close to the fish when they start to fish a spot and the fish are right under their rod tip which is not good.

 I tell my clients that you always want to be as far back as possible but still be able to get a good controlled drift and a good hook set.
+Standing upriver and above the fish can kick mud, debris, and sand in the fish’s face, which can spook the fish.
+Not only that, but fish look forward so they are more likely to see you and be spooked.

 I have also found that anglers will stand downriver and cast upriver to the top of the pool and let their float drift past them which is not good for proper presentation.